otonashi-labs/pow/README.md

 This should produce `magicXorMiner.so.`

+**NOTE: This is the only way to launch miner on MacOs.
+Docker build DOES NOT work on Mac Os.**

 ### 2.4 Hosting on Vast.ai

 If you don’t have a local GPU, you can deploy your build (or the prebuilt Docker image) onto Vast.ai.
 While renting a machine with GPU support, upload/pull the container and run the same steps (create your own template there to do that).